andli/ledusercount/README.md

 ```

 #### Running it
+Set up a Discord bot
 Add your Discord bot token to a text file called apikey.txt in the repo.
 ```
 python3 usercounter.py &
 ```
+or add an `@reboot` line to crontab.